Updated 3/28/2023

 "Tragos" (2000/01) and "Under a Shipwrecked Moon" (2003)

 The racial profiling immediately following the 9/11 attacks outraged the making of HYSTERIA (2002), written with Jakob Bokulich, about a Croatian Catholic soldier who drinks datura tea and mistakes a powerful hallucination for a visitation from the Holy Virgin Mary with catastrophic consequences.
-On my fiftieth birthday, I felt compelled to explore my Finnish roots in UNDER A SHIPWRECKED MOON (2003), where a Finnish-American family visits their hospitalized, comatose patriarch whose deceased true love beckons him from the great beyond.
-Highly creative women standing at the existential crossroads between Art or Motherhood inspired the making of THE GREATER CIRCULATION (2005) where the poet Rainer Maria Rilke transforms his grief over the sudden death of his friend, the artist Paula Modersohn-Becker, into an epic prose lament, "Requiem for a Friend".
-Meanwhile, three women and their director prepare to stage an avant garde performance of Rilke's lament in present time, Berkeley California where the past meets the present
+On my fiftieth birthday, I felt ready to explore my Finnish roots in UNDER A SHIPWRECKED MOON (2003), about a Finnish-American family visiting their hospitalized, comatose patriarch whose deceased beloved beckons him from the great beyond.
+Highly creative women standing at the existential crossroads between Art or Motherhood inspired the making of THE GREATER CIRCULATION (2005) where the poet Rainer Maria Rilke transforms his grief over the post-childbirth death of his friend, the artist Paula Modersohn-Becker, into his epic prose lament, "Requiem for a Friend".
+Meanwhile, three performers and their director prepare to stage an avant garde production of Rilke's lament in present time, Berkeley California resulting in unexpected resonances.

 "The Greater Circulation" (2005) and "The Invisible Forest" (2008)